CiscoDevNet/sastre/installer/mac/README.md

 You will see an output with SHA1 fingerprint after the above command if the .pkg file’s sign validation is successful.

-# Steps to update Sastre-Pro uninstall application
+# Steps to create or update Sastre-Pro uninstall application

 1. Open and update [sastre-pro](uninstall.applescript) applescript source
 2. Save the [sastre-pro](uninstall.applescript) applescript as application to "darwin/Resources/" as "uninstall.app" application file